gagan-iitb/CS550/Prog_Assignments/Readme.md

 We will be posting the programing assignments on this page.
-There are 7 homeworks planned.
+There are 7 Programming Assignments planned.
+Best 4 out of 7 scores will be considered for grading.
+You can also have a look at the Projects Page for ideas on group projects. (max group size = 3)

 1. ML pipeline for Regression: Release date: Aug 4,  Due date: Aug 19
 2. Multi-class Classification + Ensemble Models: Release date: Aug 21, Due date: Sep 5